 They named him Israel Ka’ano’i Kamakawiwo’ole.
 In Hawaiian his last name translates “the fearless eye, the bold face.”
 Tiny and Evangeline would spoil Israel far more than his brother and sisters; he could do no wrong.
 This native son was a rare breed, an almost pure Hawaiian of unusual lineage; he could trace his ancestral roots to an island that even today remains the most Hawaiian of all, the so-called “forbidden” island of Ni’ihau.

 His first taste in performing was at Steamboats in Waikiki, where his father was a bouncer and his mother was the manager.
 He got to meet everybody and spend time with Gabby Pahinui and the Sons of Hawai’i.
 As early as 10 years old, they would call him up onstage with his ‘ukulele.
 Israel won the admiration and praise of his elders.
 All the musicians thought Israel was something special.
 They knew someday he would be somebody.
 For now, they called him “the kid with the ‘ukulele.”

-The chance encounter of two truant schoolboys (Israel and John Koko) at the beach was the beginning of a band everyone soon would know as the Mãkaha Sons of Ni’ihau.
-The Makaha Sons went on to record 21 albums, win many Na Hoku Awards and change Hawaiian music history.
+The chance encounter of two truant schoolboys (Israel and John Koko) at the beach was the beginning of a band everyone would soon know as the Makaha Sons of Ni’ihau.
+The Makaha Sons went on to record 21 albums, win many Na Hoku Hanohano Awards and change Hawaiian music history.